puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/agent_setup.md

 You can see that though the Learning VM itself is running CentOS, our new nodes run Ubuntu.

-  facter fqdn
+  facter certname

-We can also see that this node's fqdn is `database.learning.puppetlabs.vm`.
+We can also see that this node's certname is `database.learning.puppetlabs.vm`.
 This is how we can identify the node in the PE console or the `site.pp` manifest on our master.